-Have These 12 Pieces In Your Closet For Confusing Early Spring Weather
+Have These 11 Pieces In Your Closet For Confusing Early Spring Weather

-Oh, April.
-Chronologically, we are well over two weeks into a new season, with the celebrated first day of spring having passed with much fanfare on March 20th.
+If you, like us, find yourself being a bit preoccupied at the moment, it's likely that you didn't catch on to the fact that today, according to the calendar, is the first day of spring.
 Temperature-wise, however, this month is anyone’s guess.
 Checking the weather in the morning has turned into a math problem — what to wear when the mercury is starting out the day with a downright wintry 38, but will be 65 by lunchtime?
 And that’s not taking into consideration the high winds or cold snap that’s sure to come in the next few days.

 We’re in the same boat with you; staring at our closets helplessly in the morning and wondering which of our go-tos will keep us warm and cool at the same time.
-However, there’s nothing we love like a fashion challenge, so we thought long and hard about the ten most essential pieces for this sartorially challenging season.
-And because we know you’re saving up dollars for those crucial spring and summer purchases (bathing suits, new sandals, actual vacation), we made sure that everything was under $100.
+However, there’s nothing we love like a fashion challenge, so we thought long and hard about the 11 most essential pieces for this sartorially challenging season.
+And because we know you’re saving up dollars for those crucial spring and summer purchases (bathing suits, new sandals, actual vacation), we made sure that everything was under $200.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.